History of slavery in the Muslim world: Slavery in India

 In the Muslim conquests of the 8th century, the armies of the Umayyad commander Muhammad bin Qasim enslaved tens of thousands of Indian prisoners, including both soldiers and civilians.
 In the early 11th century Tarikh al-Yamini, the Arab historian Al-Utbi recorded that in 1001 the armies of Mahmud of Ghazna conquered Peshawar and Waihand (the capital city of Gandhara) after the Battle of Peshawar in 1001, "in the midst of the land of Hindustan", and captured some 100,000 youths.

 Later, following his twelfth expedition into India in 1018–19, Mahmud is reported to have returned with such a large number of slaves that their value was reduced to only two to ten dirhams each.
 These low prices made, according to Al-Utbi, "merchants [come] from distant cities to purchase them, so that the countries of Central Asia, Iraq and Khurasan were swelled with them, and the fair and the dark, the rich and the poor, mingled in one common slavery".
 Elliot and Dowson refer to "five thousand slaves, beautiful men, and women."
-Later, during the Delhi Sultanate period (1206–1555), references to the availability of relatively low-priced Indian slaves abound.It is important to note such low prices was the exception, as during major wars and expeditions, large numbers of captives would flood the markets, causing prices to crash.
+Later, during the Delhi Sultanate period (1206–1555), references to the availability of relatively low-priced Indian slaves abound.
+Such low prices was the exception, as during major wars and expeditions, large numbers of captives would flood the markets, causing prices to crash.
 While during peace times, the prices were higher due to scarcity.
 Levi attributes this primarily to the vast human resources of India, compared to its neighbors to the north and west (India's Mughal population being approximately 12 times that of Turan or Iran at the end of the 16th century, with each having about or less than 5 million humans).